Another person in Kansas City was killed by a car. What is the city doing about pedestrian safety?

 A car backed into a person June 25, seriously injuring them.
 Just a day later, another driver left a walker in critical condition.
 A hit and run near Independence and Indiana Avenues the morning of June 23 left a pedestrian dead.

 Sunday's accident is the fifth time in just two weeks that a car injured a Kansas City pedestrian.
-There have been 44 pedestrian fatalities this year compared to 33 this time last year.
+This year, 44 pedestrians, bicyclists or other drivers were killed in car accidents in Kansas City, compared to 33 this time last year.
 That’s brought renewed concerns about street safety throughout the city.

 Of the 1,485 crash fatalities in the Kansas City metro over the last five years, pedestrians made up 13% — or more than 190 deaths — despite only accounting for about 6% of travelers.